 - Indented volume knob – I mentioned this feature in my last post.
 This is a great feature to have for several reasons.
 Whether you use a calibrated monitor level, such as the K System, or not, it’s handy to keep your mix cube at the exact same level should you ever want to change it’s volume.
 Being that it’s an analog piece, I do feel it has a sweet spot in the middle.
 You can hit it perfectly by feeding it a controlled signal from a digital source – such as your computer.

 - Custom power connection – This isn’t your standard three-prong connection like you get on most monitors.
 It’s a six-pin connection and has a screw-on collar which keeps it intact.
-The cable leading up to it is sufficiently long and is hard-wired to the external power brick.
+They made the cable leading to it sufficiently long and hard-wired it to the external power brick.
 The power brick itself is quite big, heavy and cool looking.
 The brick has a 230-115v selector switch on it so no matter where you get your power it’s gonna be alright.
 Going to the wall outlet is your standard power cable with the aforementioned detachable standard black three-pronged cable.

 So that’s it guys – five features round the outside of this nifty little addition to your stu.
-The balanced connection and ground lift switch are going to keep you hearing those reverb tails while the on/off switch, power connector and voltage selector are going to ensure you’re powered up and ready to go at all hours of the night.
+The balanced connection and ground lift switch are going to let you hear those reverb tails while the on/off switch, power connector and voltage selector are going to keep you powered up and ready to go at all hours of the night.